nofitnessforpurpose/TopSlotRetroIOBasic/README.md

 - 47K Resistor  (or 4k7)
 - 2 x 8 way Right angle header (~8 mm engagement length)

-An advantage of using the approach as applicable to a Comms adaptor, is that the charge pump necessary for legacy compatability in the classic Comms adaptors is not present and considerable reductions in power are therefore achieved.
+An advantage of using the approach as applicable to a COMMS LINK adaptor, is that the charge pump necessary for legacy compatability in the classic COMMS LINK adaptors is not present and considerable reductions in power are therefore achieved.
 Making it practicable to operate for considerable periods without external power source, even when high capacity batteries are not fitted to the Organiser.
-Power for an FTDI interface chip included in the FTDI USB connector is sourced from the host computer, futher reducing power drain.
+Power for an FTDI interface chip included in the FTDI USB connector is sourced from the host computer, futher reducing power drain on the Organiser device.

 Other 5 Volt to USB adaptors may function, no testing has been performed on other devices.